Content tagged with "Scotland"

 Lambert’s other employer, London Metropolitan University, has seen even more intensive activity.
 As well as having the COPS presentation on Lambert to staff and students, there have been monthly pickets as part of a dedicated campaign that has made the controversy front page news.

 As a Special Demonstration Squad officer, Lambert was deployed into the animal rights movement in the early 80s.
 He had sexual relationships with four women whilst undercover, including fathering a planned child with one.
 He co-wrote the What’s Wrong With McDonald’s? leaflet that triggered the McLibel trial, yet kept his role and that of the SDS from the court.
-He was part of an Animal Liberation Front cell that firebombed department stores that sold fur, and stands accused of planting the devices that burned down Debenhams in Harrow.
+He was part of an Animal Liberation Front cell that placed timed incendiary devices department stores that sold fur, and stands accused of planting the device that burned down Debenhams in Harrow.

 Afterwards, he was promoted to running the SDS, where his officers also had long-term life-partner relationships.
 He oversaw the spying on the the family of Stephen Lawrence and many similar black and family justice campaigns, as well as Labour MPs including Jeremy Corbyn.